Clement-Lelievre/puzzle_rush_bot/README.md

 Hence, this program is calibrated for a specific screen size (1920,1080).
 If your screen size is different, you need to adapt the coordinates of the points that are clicked (the squares) in main.py

 - you cannot try accelerating the program by reducing the time.sleep() as this will induce "engine process died unexpectedly (exit code: 3221225477)"

+Please use this program responsibly and respect chess.com terms of use.